Amy Winehouse: Achievements

 Winehouse has sold over 30 million records worldwide.
 At the time of her death, Winehouse had sold over 1.75 million singles and over 3.98 million albums in the United Kingdom.
 Meanwhile, she had sold about 3.4 million tracks and 2.7 million albums in the United States as of the same date.
-Winehouse received 24 awards from 65 nominations.

 Among the awards and recognition for her debut album Frank, Winehouse earned an Ivor Novello Award from the British Academy of Songwriters for Best Contemporary Song ("Stronger Than Me"), a Brit Award nomination for Best British Female Solo Artist, and an inclusion in Robert Dimery's 2006 book, 1001 Albums You Must Hear Before You Die.
 Her second studio album, Back to Black, produced numerous nominations, including two Brit Awards (Best British Album, and won her Best British Female Solo Artist), six Grammy Awards (including five wins), four Ivor Novello Awards, four MTV Europe Music Awards, three MTV Video Music Awards, three World Music Awards, and it was nominated for the Mercury Prize (Album of the Year) and a MOBO Awards (Best UK Female).
-Back to Black was preserved in the United States National Recording Registry by the Library of Congress in 2025.